chris-kc-cheng/study-notes/README.md

 ### Topics
 - Managers' skill should be sufficient to overcome fee and trading costs
 - Gross-of-fee analysis maybe useful for asset owners with sufficient scale to negotiate
-- t-statistic is the ratio of the estimated intercept to its standard error. e.g. $t=\frac{\alpha}{s/\sqrt{n}}$
+- t-statistic is the ratio of the estimated intercept to its standard error. e.g. $t=\frac{\alpha}{s/\sqrt{n}}$.
+No skill if t-value < 2.
 - Type I error: Hiring (or retaining) an unskilled manager, error of commission
 - Type II error: Not hiring (or firing) a skilled manager
-- There is a tradeoff between Type I and Type II error, unless more data is used
+- There is a tradeoff between Type I and Type II error (costly manager change), unless more data is used
 - 3 principles:
   1. Appropriate benchmark
-  2. Appropriate estimation model
+  2. Appropriate estimation model (reflect risk exposure) e.g. CAPM
   3. Validate the model fit
 - 14 common pitfalls
   1. Noise, use quality control chart
   2. Past return is not reliable indicator of future performance, should also assess firm, process and sfaff
-  3. Benchmark, should represent the process, risk factor, investible with proper treatment of cash
+  3. Benchmark, should represent the process, risk factor, investible with proper treatment of cash, non-linear relationships
   4. Appraisal measure, context matters - standalone vs total portfolio
   5. Scalability of risk, if there is restriction in leverage or hedging
   6. Synthesized exposure, off-benchmark risk that should be penalized and it can be exposed through factor analysis